spiffe/spiffe.io/content/spire/try/spire+aws-oidc-federation.md

 3. For **Provider Type**, choose **OpenID Connect**.

 4. For **Provider URL**, type `https://` and then the FQDN corresponding to the value that you used for MY\_DISCOVERY\_DOMAIN in the YAML files.
-The AWS identity provider queries the SPIRE OIDC Discovery Provider REST API at this URL.
+The AWS identity provider queries the SPIRE OIDC Discovery Provider at this URL.

 5. For **Audience**, type `mys3`.
 The SPIRE Agent presents this string to AWS when authenticating to the Amazon S3 bucket.
 Click **Next Step**.
 AWS verifies access to the Provider URL after you click the button and displays an error if it is inaccessible.
-If this occurs, ensure that the DNS is properly configured for public access to the SPIRE OIDC Discovery Provider REST API (Provider URL).
+If this occurs, ensure that the DNS is properly configured for public access to the SPIRE OIDC Discovery Provider (Provider URL).

 6. Verify the information on the **Verify Provider Information** page and if OK, click **Create**.